pouchdb/pouchdb/docs/api.md

 Replicate data from `source` to `target`.
 Both the `source` and `target` can be a string representing a CouchDB database url or the name a local PouchDB database.
 If `options.continuous` is `true`, then this will track future changes and also replicate them automatically.

 If you want to sync data in both directions, you can call this twice, reversing the `source` and `target` arguments.
+Additionally, you can use PouchDB.sync().

 ### Options